Modern learning tools like bite-sized learning can help organisations close the communication gap when onboarding.

 One of the most essential ways that modern learning tools and solutions can help enable stronger communication and create a faster onboarding process for new employees is by helping organizations to quickly and easily address the “soft skills gap” that exists with many new applicants.

-According to the Association for Talent Development, the following soft skills gaps are ones that many business leaders say aren’t just modern day workforce challenges, but also represent a major threat to their entire organization if left unchecked:
+According to the Association for Talent Development, the following soft skills gaps are ones that many business leaders say aren’t just modern day workforce challenges, but also represent a major threat to their entire organisation if left unchecked:

 - Process and project management skills, especially as they relate to managing multiple projects at once.